-Progress Since 2018: Court Rules
+Progress Since 2020: Court Rules

-While the overwhelming majority of Ohio county courts of common pleas are still providing families with outdated parenting schedules that modern science clearly indicate are not in children's best interest, there has been notable progress since the 2018 NPO Ohio Parenting Time Report.
-Every county court of common pleas that revised its local parenting time rule improved that rule-some dramatically.
-Carroll, Clermont, and Holmes Counties joined Ashtabula, Jefferson, and Tuscarawas in enacting default parenting time schedules that provide the children with equal, or nearly equal, access to both parents.
-NPO congratulates all of these counties for aligning their default parenting time schedules with the best scientific research concerning the well-being of children whose parents are living apart.
-(Seneca County improved its default parenting time schedule slightly, increasing the children's time with the non-residential parent, resulting in the county receiving a 'C-' instead of the 'D-' it had previously received.)
+While the majority of Ohio county courts of common pleas are still providing families with outdated parenting schedules that modern science clearly indicates are not in children's best interest, there has been notable progress since the 2020 NPO Ohio Parenting Time Report.
+Every county court of common pleas that revised its local parenting time rule improved that rule-some significantly.
+NPO congratulates all of these counties for better aligning their default parenting time schedules with the best scientific research concerning the well-being of children whose parents are living apart.